||Is there an incentive for recruiting new Slammers?

 The Tour was founded in 1997 by the Commish.

 Why doesn't the Tour use handicaps?

 There are a couple of reasons: not everyone has an official handicap, and handicaps are subject to misuse in competition (i.e. sandbagging).
-To level the playing field, the Tour assigns a class-level to each Slammer (A,B,C,D) to determine which tee blocks they must play from and this gives less-skilled Slammers a fighting chance if they choose to go after the top dogs.
+To level the playing field, the Tour assigns a division-level to each Slammer (A,B,C,D) to determine which tee blocks they must play from and this gives less-skilled Slammers a fighting chance if they choose to go after the top dogs.